-In the Frame Memory menu, select VF4 'File' and HF5 'Delete.'
+- In the Frame Memory menu, select VF4 'File' and HF5 'Delete.'
 The Delete menu appears.
-In the status area, whether pair mode is on or off, all of the saved files appear as thumbnails.
+In the status area, whether pair mode is on or - 2 Select the folder which contains the file to be deleted.

+off, all of the saved files appear as thumbnails.
-2 Using either of the following methods, select the file to be deleted.
-If necessary, press the arrow keys to scroll the display.

-- Press directly on the thumbnail in the status area. - Turn the knobs.
+- 3 Using either of the following methods, select the file to be deleted.
+If necessary, press the arrow keys to scroll the display. - Press directly on the thumbnail in the status area. - · Turn the knobs.